Jason Saddington: Carlton

 Saddington played only two games for Carlton in 2008, both late in the season.
 He won the Northern Bullants' best and fairest award, the Laurie Hill Trophy, for his strong season at VFL level during the season.
 Jason was offered a position in an AFL initiative to assist homeless people.

+Saddington officially retired from the AFL as a player on 13 October 2008.

+Saddington played for Carlton from 2006 until 2008 for a total of 20 games and kicked a total of 6 goals.

-Post-AFL career
+Post-AFL career and coaching career

-Saddington officially retired from the AFL on 13 October 2008.
-He continued to play on with the Northern Bullants as a VFL-listed player in 2009, where he was a part of the club's losing grand final team.
+Saddington continued to play on with the Northern Bullants as a VFL-listed player in 2009, where he was a part of the club's losing grand final team.
 In 2012, Saddington played for the Balmain Dockers in the Sydney AFL competition alongside premiership players Nick Davis and Chad Fletcher.
 In 2014, Saddington coached the NSW/ACT Rams and was named Coach of the 2014 NAB AFL U18 All Australian Team.
 On 23 October 2014 Saddington was announced as new Academy Coach by the AFL.

 In January 2020, Saddington was appointed as the Greater Western Sydney reserves team coach for the 2020 NEAFL season.
 However, the season was cancelled due to the COVID-19 pandemic, meaning he did not coach any games.